rdswyc/DataStructures/Stack/README.md

 The stack pointer to remove the item.

 #### Returns
-`Item` The removed item from the stack.
+`T` The removed item from the stack.

 ### Print